allannjuguna/allannjuguna.github.io/_posts/2022-7-19-ShehacksKEintervasityCTF-Kca.md

 We find a FixmeKt.class file which contains the flag : flag{i_knew_youd_fix_me}

 ### Logd
 In this challenge , we are told something about developers forgetting to turn off logging in their applications.
 We are also given an android application named logga.apk .
-Since I do not know much about reversing android applications, I used this online tool(`https://www.decompiler.com/`) which I found to be very nifty when it comes to decompiling android applications.
+Since I do not know much about reversing android applications, I used this online tool(`https://www.decompiler.com/`) which I found to be very nifty when it comes to decompiling android applications(You can also use other tools such as JADX & Frida to reverse engineer android apps).
 The tool allows you to upload an android apk and gives you the ability to download the decompiled files as a zip.

 ![image]({{ site.baseurl }}/images/kcactf/9.png)